 1. If a debtor, a natural or legal person, has his centre of administration in one of the EEC States, e.g. Italy, the Italian courts have exclusive jurisdiction to declare the bankruptcy open, conduct the bankruptcy proceedings and pronounce their closure.
-All the courts of the other Contracting States must therefore declare, if necessary of their own motion, that they have no jurisdiction, subject to the provisions of Article 13 (1).
+All the courts of the other Contracting States must therefore declare, if necessary of their own motion, that they have no jurisdiction, subject to the provisions of Article 13(1).

-2. Suppose on the other hand that the debtor does not have a "centre" in any of the EEC States, it being located in the United States or having been transferred there more than one year earlier (cf. Article 7 below), but has a single "establishment" either in Germany or in Belgium; in this case only the German or Belgian courts necessarily have jurisdiction to open bankruptcy proceedings which will take effect in the other EEC States31.
+2. Suppose on the other hand that the debtor does not have a 'centre' in any of the EEC States, it being located in the United States or having been transferred there more than one year earlier (cf. Article 7 below), but has a single 'establishment' either in the Federal Republic of Germany or in Belgium; in this case only the German or Belgian courts necessarily have jurisdiction to open bankruptcy proceedings which will take effect in the other EEC States.5